anders-biostat/sleepwalk/index.md

 	<iframe src="examples/single_emb.html"></iframe>
 </div>

-**Move your mouse over the points.** At any moment the colours will show you the *real* (e.g. based on the original, feature-space coordinates) distance of all the cells to the one cell right under your mouse cursor.
+**Move your mouse over the points.** At any moment the colours will show you the *real* (i.e., based on the original data, before the dimension reduction) distances of all the cells to the one cell right under your mouse cursor.
+(By default, Euclidean feature-space distances are used as the "real" distances.)
 Thus, simply by moving the mouse you can explore the structure of the data and see whether the embedding gives a faithful representation and where it is distorted.

 For instance, we immediately can see that the big upper cluster (let's call it *A*) is not as dense as the big lower one (this one we are going to call *B*).